 The world became acutely aware of the severity and scope of supply chain attacks after SUNBURST was disclosed in December, 2020.
-While the attack largely targeted government institutions, the attack left an estimated 18,000 organizations vulnerable.
-Unfortunately, nine months after the attack, many organizations are still building their cybersecurity response strategy.
+While the attack largely targeted government institutions, it left an estimated 18,000 organizations vulnerable.
+Unfortunately, nine months after the SUNBURST was first reported, many organizations are still building their cybersecurity response strategy.

 A supply chain attack occurs when a bad actor trojanizes a legitimate product—that is, they insert malicious code or backdoors into trusted hardware or software products as means of entering undetected into an environment.
 Generally, supply chain attacks target three types of products:

 Hardware Supply Chain: These occur when an adversary alters hardware or firmware components in products such as servers and network infrastructure to gain backdoor access.
 By leveraging hardware, the attacks become extremely hard to detect.
 Malicious additions such as implanted chips can easily be disguised as legitimate components, and any system intrusions are almost impossible for victims to identify in the early stages.